LMAISolutions/devcontainers-for-isolation/README.md

 devcontainer up --workspace-folder .
 ```

+3. Note that the container runs as the `vscode` user by default, as defined in the Dockerfile.

-3. You can then either:
+4. You can then either:
 - Open a shell in the container:
 ```bash
 devcontainer exec --workspace-folder . /bin/bash